BatoolMM/R-markdown/_episodes/04-adding-emphasis-symbols-titles.md

 Which symbol do you prefer to use?
 Do you prefer to stick with the same for both emphases?

+> ## Time to Knit!
+> Check how the emphases you have just applied looks like in your paper.
+{: .checklist}

 >## Tip: ***When you realllllly want to emphasize something***
 >